Home » Authentication » HOTP vs TOTP: Key Differences, Which is Better & more Secure

-TOTP (Time-based One-time Password) and HOTP (Counter-based One-time Password) are both forms of one-time authentication methods that generate unique codes used for secure logins.
+HOTP (HMAC-based One-time Password) and TOTP (Time-based One-time Password) are both forms of one-time authentication methods that generate unique codes used for secure logins, with different approaches to generating one-time passwords.
 However, they differ in the way they utilize a “moving factor” to generate these codes.

 This post will make a detailed comparison between the two authentication methods.
 Before getting into that it’s important to establish the basic principles of two-factor authentication.